 2. Soy (Glycine max)

 Soy is an excellent source of protein.
-It also contains healthy fats, complex carbohydrates, calcium, folic acid, and iron.
+It also contains healthy fats, complex carbohydrates, calcium, folate, and iron.
 Soy is a plant source that contains all the essential amino acids, in equal levels to many meats, eggs, and milk.
 The options you have with soy are seemingly endless.
 You can dice up tofu and throw it in your favorite stir fry, drink a glass of soymilk, and even find soy-based "meats" in many markets.
 Soy plant based protein is also available in other presentations, such as tempeh, edamame, and miso.

 3. Seitan (Triticum spp.)